flashbots/suave-geth/suave/README.md

 `OffchainExecutedTx` is the result of `eth_sendTransaction`!

 2. New optional argument - `confidential_data` is added to `eth_sendRawTransaction`, `eth_sendTransaction` and `eth_call` methods.
-The confidential data is made available to the EVM durin off-chain execution via a precompile, but does not become a part of the transaction that makes it to chain.
-This allows performing off-chain computation based on confidential data (like simulating a bundle, putting the data into confidential store).
+The confidential data is made available to the EVM in the confidential mode via a precompile, but does not become a part of the transaction that makes it to chain.
+This allows performing computation based on confidential data (like simulating a bundle, putting the data into confidential store).

 ### SuavePrecompiledContract